marcsgil/StructuredLight.jl/docs/src/examples.md

 ## Astigmatic Conversion

-In this example, we reproduce the results of [this work](https://www.sciencedirect.com/science/article/abs/pii/S0375960113001953?casa_token=4qY1zlrA1jAAAAAA:siRwxg9tPju8XHJkGtAjGVXJacg7pBbaZyFJUQscNaQplQ2ciYyoMQOlTexOlyaW9VSQBDViPph4), where it is shown that a tilted lens can "transform" a Laguerre-Gauss mode in a diagonal Hermite-Gauss mode.
+In this example, we reproduce the results of [Pravin Vaity et al., "Measuring topological charge of optical vortices using a tilted convex lens," Phys.
+Lett.
+A, vol. 377, no. 15, pp. 1154-1156, 2013.
+DOI: 10.1016/j.physleta.2013.02.030](https://www.sciencedirect.com/science/article/abs/pii/S0375960113001953?casa_token=4qY1zlrA1jAAAAAA:siRwxg9tPju8XHJkGtAjGVXJacg7pBbaZyFJUQscNaQplQ2ciYyoMQOlTexOlyaW9VSQBDViPph4), where it is shown that a tilted lens can "transform" a Laguerre-Gauss mode in a diagonal Hermite-Gauss mode.

 ```@example
 #Here, we initialize the package and define the experimental parameters: